Staring at the emaciated lopsided trunk with 3 blooming red flowers, you smile, “Yeah hon, it’s sweet, but not sure I’d call that beautiful.”

 “What do you mean?
 It’s stunning in this light?
 How could you not see it?”

 It’s hard to “see” what someone else sees, isn’t it?
-I say this because Ryan and I had a very similar experience of Porto.
-If I’m to be honest, I wasn’t ecstatic to move to a city known for its gray wet skies and gale force winds.
+To be honest, I wasn’t ecstatic to move to a city known for its gray wet skies and gale force winds.
 Having spent many vacations in Maine as a child, I was perfectly familiar with the the Atlantic climate and wasn’t prepared for its intensity after living on the Mediterranean for the better part of a decade.
 Add to this my concern that Porto is less than quarter in size to Barcelona, making the transition a dramatic one.
 No, I didn’t really want to move to Porto, despite the never ending praise it received.
 “You’ll love Porto, it’s such a beautiful city!”

 Only now can I say that this city is by far one of the most magical places I’ve ever lived, but not for the reasons you might imagine.
 Unlike the perfectly coiffed and manicured streets of Chicago, or the imposing and dramatic boardwalks of Madrid, Porto is a city of layers.
 Imagine a huge canvas of multidimensional textures of various colors and strokes, a masterpiece that never stops changing, moving, developing, destroying and recreating itself.
 Porto is the antithesis of sterile, it’s a never-ending collage.